abhi3700/eosio_tropium_contracts/vigorico/README.md

 Warning, empty ricardian clause file
 Warning, empty ricardian clause file
-Warning, action <initicorate> does not have a ricardian contract Warning, action <seticorate> does not have a ricardian contract Warning, action <disburse> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <initicorate> does not have a ricardian contract Warning, action <seticorate> does not have a ricardian contract Warning, action <disburse> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract
+Warning, action <initicorate> does not have a ricardian contract Warning, action <propoicorate> does not have a ricardian contract Warning, action <voteicorate> does not have a ricardian contract Warning, action <approicorate> does not have a ricardian contract Warning, action <disburse> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <testdelico> does not have a ricardian contract Warning, action <testdelfund> does not have a ricardian contract Warning, action <initicorate> does not have a ricardian contract Warning, action <propoicorate> does not have a ricardian contract Warning, action <voteicorate> does not have a ricardian contract Warning, action <approicorate> does not have a ricardian contract Warning, action <disburse> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract
 ```